 Sophia T. Wisniewska, Regional Chancellor

 During her tenure, Dr. Wisniewska has led the development and implementation of an institution-wide strategic plan, Vision 20/20: Engaging Students and the Community to Transform the World.
-She was key in establishing the Kate Tiedemann College of Business with a $10 million gift, the largest in USFSP’s history.
-The College’s online MBA has achieved national recognition from US News and World Report as the 15th best program in the nation, 2nd in Florida.
+She played a key role in naming the Kate Tiedemann College of Business with a $10 million gift, the largest in USFSP’s history.
+In 2016, the College’s online MBA has achieved national recognition from US News and World Report as the 15th best program in the nation, 2nd in Florida.
 Dr. Wisniewska has been instrumental in expanding USFSP’s physical plant through strategic land and property acquisitions.

 As Regional Chancellor, Dr. Wisniewska has forged new partnerships with local institutions, including Johns Hopkins/All Children’s Hospital, the Tampa Bay Rowdies, and Valpak.
-She serves on the boards of the St. Petersburg Chamber of Commerce, the Downtown Partnership, and the Dali Museum.
-She chairs the City’s new Innovation District.
+She serves on the boards of the St. Petersburg Chamber of Commerce, the St. Petersburg Downtown Partnership, and the Dali Museum.
+She serves as the President of the City’s new Innovation District.
 She is also a trustee of Widener University in Chester, PA.

 Dr. Wisniewska is a scholar of Russian language and literature with extensive experience in key leadership positions in the Penn State System.
 She joined USF St. Petersburg after eight years as chancellor of Penn State Brandywine.
 Prior to her service at Penn State, she served six years as dean and chief executive officer at Temple University Ambler.
 She also taught Russian language and literature at Bryn Mawr College.